Excerpts from the Globe’s health care blog.

-Most young doctors who choose a career in primary care will be able to pay off medical school debt of about $160,000 within 10 years even as they raise a family in a high-cost urban area.
-But, a new study, which the senior author called “sobering,” found that those with higher debt may have to make choices to manage their finances.
-Others say primary care doctors are doing better as state and national laws make them more valuable to providers.
+Most young doctors who choose a career in primary care will be able to pay off medical school debt of about $160,000, the median among medical school graduates in 2011, within 10 years even as they raise a family in a high-cost urban area.
+But a study by researchers at Boston University and the Association of American Medical Colleges found that those with more debt may have to make careful choices to manage their finances.